theLongLab/PoolHapX-old/README.md

 One VEF file is generated per pool.
 In terms of biological applications, a single sample could be the NGS reads of a patient’s HIV population, or a single microbiome sample.

 ### What is your input data?

 If you have two or fewer FASTQ or BAM files, it is possible to run the PoolHapX workflow on a local machine (ex. laptop) using the command line without running out of memory.
 Instead of submitting **PHX_Submitter.pl**, simply copy and paste the commands from **PHX_Step1.sh** and **PHX_Step2.pl**.
 Otherwise, the use of a high-performance compute cluster is recommended.

-If you have two or fewer FASTQ or BAM files, it is possible to run the PoolHapX workflow on a local machine (ex. laptop) using the command line without running out of memory.
-Instead of submitting **PHX_Submitter.pl**, simply copy and paste the commands from **PHX_Step1.sh** and **PHX_Step2.pl**.
-Otherwise, the use of a high-performance compute cluster is recommended.